fordevoted/1092_EE3031_Computer-Programming/exercise/week4.md

 #### **Question: 中二 ID generator**

 In this program, you need to randomly generate a 中二 ID.
-Your name may have symmetry prefix and postfix or infix.
-The content should be a combination of two words, which may be separated by infix.
+Your ID may include prefix, postfix and infix.
+The content should be a combination of two words separated by infix.
 For example:

 >   1. naming with prefix, postfix and infix: \楓糖★戀果/
 >   2. naming with prefix and postfix: \楓糖戀果/
 >   3. naming with infix: 楓糖★戀果
 >   4. naming without prefix, postfix and infix: 楓糖戀果

-The above four types of naming are able to generated from your program.
+Your program should be able to generate the above four types of naming.
 The naming contents are showed as following:

 ```
 prefix and postfix: